 Banda Singh Bahadur was the first military leader of the Sikh to follow the Gurus.
 He was captured and executed in 1716 for leading a successful campaign against the Mughals.
 The Sikh religion took more and more territory over the next 50 years of the middle century.
 Lahore was captured by Ranjit Singh in 1799 and in 1801 he established the Punjab as an independent state with himself being a maharaja.
 He took part in religious acts although being a devout Sikh with Muslims and Hindus.

 After the death of Ranjit Singh in 1839 the Sikh state was crumbled and damaged by variety of your battles for the leadership.
-Sikh armies were defeated by the troops of British Empire in 1845-6 and undertook much Sikh territory.
+Sikh armies were defeated by the troops of British Empire in 1846 and undertook much Sikh territory.
 Again in 1849 the Sikh rebelled and defeated by the British.
+Though, the struggle of Indian freedom fighters and their revolt are quiet exceptional.

 The Sikh and the British after the final battle discovered that they could build a good relationship as they had much in common.
 This tradition began with Sikh serving with great distinction in the British army.
 Seek for able to get along with the British pretty well because they thought themselves less of subjects of the Raj and more of partners of the British.